dfinity/nns-dapp/HOWTO.md

 it doesn't cause errors but also doesn't render the payload correctly.

 To be able to deploy `nns-dapp` locally, you need its canister ID in `.dfx/local/canister_ids.json`.
-If it doesn't already, make sure that `.dfx/local/canister_ids.json` has at least the following:
+If it isn't already, make sure that `.dfx/local/canister_ids.json` has at least the following:

 ```
 {
   "nns-dapp": {
     "local": "qsgjb-riaaa-aaaaa-aaaga-cai"
-  },
+  }
 }
 ```